WUR-AI/diffWOFOST/docs/run_model.md

 and [02 Running with custom input data.ipynb ](https://github.com/ajwdewit/pcse_notebooks/blob/master/02%20Running%20with%20custom%20input%20data.ipynb).

-in a nutshell, we can run a model for example `leaf_dynamics` using PCSE as:
+In a nutshell, we can run a model, for example, `leaf_dynamics` using PCSE as:

 ```python
 from diffwofost.physical_models.utils import EngineTestHelper